BlocProtocol/BLOC-wiki/docs/wallets/BLOC-Telegram-Wallet.md

 ![BLOC Wallet Telegram](images/Telegram-BLOC-Wallet/WEB_MINING.png)

 This is another great feature to allow you easy mining from any device directly from your Telegram wallet.
 Simply click `Start Mining` button.
 Since the webserver of the [WebMiner](https://bloc-mining.com) is hosted in Europe, we have selected by default the [BLOC-MINING Pool Europe](https://bloc-mining.eu).
-Follow the link, it will open your web browser on the [WebMiner](https://bloc-mining.com) with already pre-configured settings ready to mine the [BLOC](https://bloc.money) in no time.
+Follow the link, it will open your web browser on the [WebMiner](https://bloc-mining.com) with already pre-configured settings and your BLOC address ready to mine the [BLOC](https://bloc.money) in no time.
 All you have to do is to **SWITCH ON** the mining button once you arrive on the [BLOC-MINING.com](https://bloc-mining.com) website.

 ### Help